MisterTea/EternalTerminal/howitworks.md

 together build a device to "phone home" and send the alien back to his family and homeworld.

 Just like the E.T.
-Communicator, the Eternal Terminal (ET) was initially cobbled together by a couple of hackers from UCF.
-It needs your love and attention to thrive.
+Communicator, the Eternal Terminal (ET) exists to allow developers to keep in contact with their remote machines.
+ET survives IP roaming and other connection loss events.

 ## It all starts with SSH